 - Genealogy Research and Reference – How to conduct genealogical research and build family trees for yourself or your client.

 - Government Conspiracies – Investigations into some of the most well-known crimes in U.S. history.

-- How to Disappear – How to completely disappear and cover your tracks so you’ll never be found.
+- How to Disappear – Completely disappear and cover your tracks to prevent others from finding you.

-- Interviewing Witnesses and Experts – How to ask the right answers, take statements and gather the information needed to support your case.
+- Interviewing Witnesses and Experts – How to ask the correct answers, take statements, and gather the information you need to support your case.